jgoodie/gettingdata-course-project/CodeBook-TidyMeans.md

 "merged_tidy" variable in the script.
 Finally the the mean is taken for all the observations, stored in the "means_tidy" variable and written to the file GettingData-CourseProject-TidyMeans.txt

+subject_id is the ID of the test subject

+activity is the the activity the test subjects performed: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

+The variables below are only the mean and standard deviation observations taken from the features.txt file.

 Below is the translation from the features.txt to the variable names in GettingData-CourseProject-TidyMeans.txt